Skmaqn–Port-la-Joye–Fort Amherst: British colonial period

 On March 6, 1764 Samuel Holland was appointed Surveyor-General of North America.
 On March 23, he received instructions to survey all British possessions north of the Potomac River, which included St. John's Island (present day Prince Edward Island), the Magdalen Islands and Royal Island (present day Cape Breton Island), due to their importance for the fisheries.
 St. John's Island was Holland's first stop on this assignment and he noted that the island's population had decreased significantly following the deportation of the Acadians in 1758.
 His survey of the island proposed an immigration and resettlement scheme based on a semi-feudal system of land distribution with a feudal land tenure tied to fees.
 Holland arrived at Fort Amherst in summer 1764 with his family but realized the fortification was unsuitable for his use and chose instead to build a dwelling approximately 1.5 km south of the garrison at a location he named Observation Cove (present-day Holland Cove).
 From there, Holland, his deputy surveyor Thomas Wright, engineers, volunteers, and soldiers from Fort Amherst set out to complete the survey, enduring harsh conditions through the winter.
 The survey divided the island into a system of three counties, 15 parishes, 67 townships, 3 royalties and various town sites.

 Holland's survey selected the site of present-day Charlottetown to be the colonial capital of St. John's Island.
 In 1768 Charles Morris of Nova Scotia surveyed the town site for Charlottetown with the help of soldiers from Fort Amherst.
 Charlottetown was named the capital of St. John's Island by King George III in 1768, it being named after his Consort, Queen Charlotte.
 The garrison at Fort Amherst was moved in 1770 to Charlottetown.
 This resulted in Fort Amherst being abandoned as a settlement and fortification.
 The palisade and buildings were demolished in the 1770s and by 1779 nothing was left but the ditch and earthworks.

-On November 17, 1775, during the American Revolutionary War, the colonial capital of St. John's Island was attacked by Massachusetts-based privateers in the Raid on Charlottetown (1775).
-They privateers stole the Colonial Seal and took several hostages.
-The Seal and the hostages were later released in Boston, Massachusetts.

-In 1801 the British Army upgraded its defences of the colonial capital by establishing the Prince Edward Battery on the western edge of Charlottetown in present-day Victoria Park.
+On November 17, 1775, during the American Revolutionary War, the colonial capital of St. John's Island was attacked by Massachusetts-based privateers in the raid on Charlottetown.
+The American privateers looted the Colonial Seal and took several hostages.
+The Seal and the hostages were later released in Boston.
+In 1801, the British Army upgraded its defences of the colonial capital by establishing the Prince Edward Battery on the western edge of Charlottetown in present-day Victoria Park.
 In support of the Prince Edward Battery's harbour defence duties, shore batteries of cannon were placed on each side of the entrance into Charlottetown Harbour.
 The western battery was placed 0.5 km southeast of the abandoned Fort Amherst earthworks near what is now known as "Blockhouse Point" in the community of Rocky Point.
 The eastern battery was placed 1.5 km northeast of the abandoned Fort Amherst earthworks at what is now known as "Battery Point" in the present day town of Stratford.